Wicked Game: Tenacious D

 On June 1, 2023, American comedy rock duo Tenacious D released a cover of the song as a single, with an accompanying music video.

 Girls Aloud

 In 2024, English-Irish girl group Girls Aloud released a cover of "Wicked Game" as part of a 20th anniversary reissue of their 2004 studio album What Will The Neighbours Say?
 While the track was originally intended to serve as a lead single for their 2005 studio album Chemistry, it was scrapped in favor of the single "Long Hot Summer" and eventually excluded from the album upon its release.

 Along with the two other songs released as part of the album's reissue, "Disco Bunny" and "Baby When You Go", the track is notable as the first posthumous release of material containing vocals from Girls Aloud member Sarah Harding, who died of breast cancer in 2021.

 Oceans of Slumber

 In 2024, Texan heavy-metal band Oceans of Slumber released a cover of "Wicked Game" on their album Where Gods Fear to Speak.

+Trevor Something

+In 2024, American synthwave musician Trevor Something performed a darkwave rendition of the song for the lead track of his covers album, Archetypes.

+The Last Dinner Party

+Also in 2024, British art-rock band The Last Dinner Party released a live cover of the song as part of the expanded release of its debut album Prelude to Ecstasy: Acoustics and Covers.
+The band also performed the song live for SiriusXM.

+Social Distortion

+In 2026, Social Distortion released a cover version of the song on their studio album Born To Kill.
+They had been performing it as part of their live set for several years.